I – Philip Pullman’s polar bears

 II – The Iron Men in “A song of ice and fire”

 In George RR Martin’s world, too, we find a version of the Vikings: they’re the inhabitants of the Iron Islands up North.
 One could say they are the Vikings seen by other people, those they would raid and plunder.
 The name “Iron men” refers to their weapon: to get something with iron (as opposed to gold) means to take it with force.
-The motto or the ruling family, the Greyjoys is “We do not sow”.
+The motto or the ruling family is “We do not sow”, and ther name, Greyjoy, is a kenning for a weapon made of iron or steel.
 They are not especially different from the inhabitants of the North, but the differences that we see are not unlike those between the Vikings on one side, and the Anglo-Saxons or the Franks on the other.
-They still choose their kings with a moot, a general assembly (moot is actually the Old English word, the Vikings would have called it a thing), they value poetry as a way to remember the heroic feats of their warriors, their women are brave and independent and may aspire to leadership.
+They still choose their kings by holding a moot, a general assembly (moot is actually the Old English word, the Vikings would have called it a thing), they value poetry as a way to remember the heroic feats of their warriors, their women are brave and independent and may aspire to leadership.
 In one aspect Martin chose to invert things, and that is religion.
 (Personally I find the way the novelist deals with cults really intriguing and complex).
-While in historical fact, the Vikings were still politheistic and the rest of Europe was monotheistic, in “A song of ice and fire” most of Westeros is politheistic, so the Iron men have one god: they worship the Drowned God who lives in his watery halls under the sea like the germanic god Aegir, who claimed the drowned and lived under the sea with his wife Ran.
+While in historical fact, the Vikings were still politheistic and the rest of Europe had become monotheistic, in “A song of ice and fire” most of Westeros is politheistic, so the Iron men have one god: they worship the Drowned God who lives in his watery halls under the sea like the germanic god Aegir, who claimed the drowned and lived under the sea with his wife Ran.

 A note about “His dark materials”

 The title “His dark materials” is a quotation from Paradise Lost, Book 2, lines 910/919